joetwopoint/wk_wars2x/README.md

+Updated version to work with my Radar Detector

 # Wraith ARS 2X

 The **Wraith ARS 2X** (Wraith Advanced Radar System) is a realistic police radar that takes heavy inspiration from the real Stalker DSR 2X radar system.
 It includes a plethora of features from the DSR 2X such as the new operator menu, to improve the realism and experience whilst using the newest instalment from the collection of Wraith radar systems.
 Previously with WraithRS, vehicle speeds were only displayed in the target window, with no priority to certain vehicles (such as large and slower vehicles, or smaller and faster vehicles).
 The Wraith ARS 2X tracks both large and faster, smaller targets and displays the speeds of both in the target windows, meaning the radar can track 4 different speeds with both antennas turned on and transmitting.
 Alongside the new radar system is also a plate reader that scans in front and behind the patrol vehicle, a BOLO plate can also be set, but developers can also hook into the scanner to link it into other resources.